TheMoakMan/CS3800-Emmulating-Linux-Shell/README.md

 or using the g++ compiler with flags set for c++ 11.
 Executable will be named program.

 Input is set to be read in the same was that a linux shell reads in input, with the enter key being the end of a command statement.
 Invalid input will be addressed.
+Support for Quotes on arguments to skip whitespace is not yet integrated.

 List of valid commands:
     $pwd